bsechel/alter-earth-api/README.md

 ## 🌱 Project Overview

-Alter Earth is a Reddit-like community platform focused on ecological conservation, green technology, and sustainable living.
-The platform leverages AI for intelligent content curation and demonstrates modern platform engineering practices.
+Alter Earth is a community platform focused on ecological conservation, green technology, and sustainable living.
+The platform leverages AI for content curation and promotes the mission of applying new technology to conservation and sustainability.

 ## 🛠 Tech Stack